 Australian agriculture has a strong trade focus and relies on the biosecurity system to safeguard industry from the impact of exotic pests and diseases.

 We undertake risk analyses to establish a balance between Australia’s international trade obligations, and protecting Australian agriculture from the biosecurity risks that may be posed by pests and diseases associated with goods being imported.

 - A trial to conduct a risk analysis by grouping a number market access requests, for the same commodity in a geographical area.
-This type of risk analysis was trialled for fresh date fruit from the Middle East and North Africa region (the main date producing region of the world).
-Through this biosecurity import requirements review we anticipate we won’t need to do any further risk analysis work on new market access requests for fresh dates from other countries in this region.
-This means we can free up resources to progress other priority market access issues.
+This type of risk analysis was trialled for fresh date fruit from the Middle East and North Africa region.
+This region is the main date producing region of the world.
+By conducting a risk analysis for a geographical region we anticipate that a risk analysis will not be required for any new market access requests for fresh dates from other countries in this region.
+This means we can free up resources to progress other priority market access requests.

-- Trialing a group pest risk analysis approach to analyse the biosecurity risk of groups of pests with similar biological characteristics across numerous import pathways.
+- A trial to conduct a pest risk analysis by grouping pests with similar biological characteristics across numerous import pathways.
 A grouped pest risk analysis approach makes the pest risk analysis process more effective and consistent.

-- Dedicating stakeholder engagement resources to the risk analysis program to help improve communication about risk analyses and the related engagement with government and industry stakeholders.
+- Dedicated resources to improve the communication around the import risk analysis process and engagement with government and industry stakeholders.

-- Appointing a Principal Scientific Analyst to streamline technical communication to provide technical advice and consistency in scientific policy and communication in risk analysis reports.
+- Appointed a Principal Scientific Analyst to provide technical advice and consistency in our scientific policies and communication of import risk analysis reports.

-A number of strategic additional risk analyses were actively progressed under the White Paper:
+A number of additional risk analyses were actively progressed under the White Paper:

 - Fresh strawberries from the Republic from Korea: completed in August 2017